Elections (New Zealand)

 - Class, gender and the vote : historical perspectives from New Zealand by Miles Fairburn

-- The first 50 years : a history of the New Zealand National Party by Barry Gustafson
+- National at 80 : the story of the New Zealand National Party by Colin James

 - Moments of truth : the New Zealand general election of 2014 by Stephen Levine